 Some time ago a Dad-type person I know took his daughters to Six Flags for some summer fun.

 After the usual morning-time chaos and the hour drive to the park they arrived.
 Only for Dad to notice that his youngest, 6 or 7 at the time had forgotten her shoes.
 Without to much wringing of hands he drove to a nearby discount store and bought her some sneakers.
 Problem solved.

 I don’t remember him telling me his daughter’s lack of shoes reflected on him as a parent.
 And it didn’t.
 (He did laugh when he told the story and call his little darling “goofy.)
 He did not think she would be forever scarred or damaged.
 He was right.
 And , she grew up quite beautifully.
 Now she peaks into patient’s brains as part of Hospital’s Neuro-surgical team.
 Not so “goofy” after all.

-I also think Mom’s are hardest on ourselves because we really know how much we love our own Moms and try so hard to be that kind of Mom to our kids.
+I also think Moms are hardest on ourselves because we really know how much we loved our own Moms.
+We try so hard to be that kind of Mom to our kids.
 And hind sight being 20-20, we now appreciate the little ways we were loved and nurtured by our own mom.
-Ways we never noticed while it was happening.
+Ways we never noticed while they were happening.

 A year or two after my mom had died I was in a department store buying underwear.
 Nothing exciting just underwear.
 There was probably a sale.
 While waiting in line with the other women, all different ages, someone remarked that they liked it better when new underwear just appeared on your bed after school.
 Provided by Mom.
 We all agreed.
 This simple purchase for many of us, symbolized the intimate relationship of Mom caring for us like no one else.
 Those day -of-the week underpants meant more than their cost in dollar and cents ever could.